Search

 What carers say about our drop-in sessions

-“For me it’s about getting out of the house and making two hours for myself each month, because sometimes it’s hard to make that effort for yourself.”
+“For me it’s about getting out of the house and making time for myself each month, because sometimes it’s hard to make that effort for yourself.”

-“It’s a friendly group and there’s always something different to do, whether that’s just sitting and having a chat or having a therapy; I find it really makes a difference to me.”
+“It’s a friendly group and I find it really makes a difference to me.”

 “It makes you feel valued as a carer, because you’re always putting someone else first, so the fact that you’re making time for you is important.”